lucrae/Jedy.jl/docs/src/introduction.md

 Jedy has been developed by [Lucien Rae Gentil](https://lucienrae.com) with the supervision and expertise of [Julian Garcia](https://www.garciajulian.com/).
 The source code is open-source and available [here](https://github.com/lucrae/Jedy.jl), open to contributions, alongside thorough [documentation](https://lucrae.github.io/Jedy.jl/stable/).

+For in-depth examples and complete documentation of Jedy's API:

+- See [Examples](@ref) for examples of using Jedy.
+- See [API](@ref) for complete documentation on Jedy's functions/types/etc.

 ## References and Resources

 - Hindersin, L., Wu, B., Traulsen, A., &#38; García, J. (2019).
 Computation and Simulation of Evolutionary Game Dynamics in Finite Populations. *Scientific Reports*, *9*(1).
 [Open Access](https://doi.org/10.1038/s41598-019-43102-z).